cgwire/kitsu/docs/getting-started-production/README.md

 ![Blue menu](../img/getting-started/blue_menu.png)

 You can now do the assignment.
-Click on the text input, and you see the list of available people.
+Click on the text input, and you will see the list of available people.
 Click on a person's name to perform to select him.
 Then click on the confirmation button to complete the assignation.

 ![Selected people](../img/getting-started/select_people.png)

-You can assign several tasks to the same person in one step (1).
+You can assign tasks to the same person in one step (1).
 Once the blue menu is visible, keep **ctrl** on your Keyboard pressed and select multiple tasks.
 You can even use the **shift** key to choose a range of tasks (2).
 When you have chosen everything you need, apply with the **Confirm** button.